You are here

 history of the building

-In mid-1933 the Nazi party’s Hessen-Nassau section occupied the building and on the occasion of the groundbreaking for the first autobahn construction project it was named the Gauhaus – or district headquarters – and dedicated to Adolf Hitler.
+The building’s first lease of life was as the exclusive Silvana Hotel, which opened its doors in 1907.
+Ownership of the hotel changed a number of times during the 1920s.
+In mid-1933, the Nazi Party’s (NSDAP) Hesse-Nassau branch occupied the building and, on the occasion of the ground-breaking ceremony for the first autobahn construction project, it was named Gauhaus, which was the seat of the district headquarters, and dedicated to Adolf Hitler.
 The building was opened under these auspices to coincide with the Gau Party Convention on 23 September 1933 and Hitler himself was present for the event.